Florida Heartland: Railway

 Seminole Gulf Railway, and South Central Florida Express.

 Amtrak service operates on CSX tracks, with stops in Sebring and Okeechobee.

 Tourism

 Tourism is an economic driver in the area, but far less so than most of the rest of the state.
 The lack of development and amenities results in fewer tourists visiting the area, and there are no oceanfront beaches to attract nearby residents.

-The largest tourist attraction is the Sebring International Raceway, southeast of Sebring in Highlands County.
+The largest tourist attraction in the Florida Heartland is the Sebring International Raceway, southeast of Sebring in Highlands County.
 There, the 12 Hours of Sebring, an American Le Mans Series race usually held in the second week of March, drew a "paying crowd" of more than 169,000 in 2006.
-Many seasonal residents live in the area during the winter months only, as temperatures in south Florida stay very moderate during that time of year.
-Lake Okeechobee and Lake Istokpoga attract fishers to the area.
+Many seasonal residents (sometimes referred to as "snowbirds") live in the area during the winter months only, as temperatures in south Florida stay very moderate during that time of year.
+Lake Okeechobee and Lake Istokpoga in Highlands County attract fishers to the area.

 Area codes

 Area code 863 is used throughout the region.